-The solution: Alink’s Sunday Small Groups Program, which takes place at Montreal’s Sylvan Adams Y, provides various activities for small groups of young adults with similar interests and abilities.
-Program director, Matthew Selvin, gets to know the young adults and groups them for compatibility.
-Activities include fitness, cooking, music, drama and art.
-The focus is on building social skills while having fun.
+The solution: Alink’s small groups Program, which takes place on Sunday mornings in the L’Annexe space at Montreal’s Sylvan Adams Y, provides various activities for small groups of young adults with similar interests and abilities.
+Program director Matthew Selvin gets to know the young adults and groups them for compatibility.
+Activities currently include fitness, music, art and a chat group.
+The focus is on building relationships and social skills while having fun.

 For more information on the Sunday program, click HERE.

-Alink’s Facebook page provides information on other activities within the community.
+Alink’s Facebook page provides information on activities offered by other organizations within the community.